Navy Tables vs the RDP — Differences Explained

 In the mid-1980s, Dr. Raymond Rogers recognised that the Navy tables were not ideal for recreational divers.
 Three specific problems motivated a new approach:

-• The 120-minute surface interval credit was appropriate for decompression diving, but excessively conservative for recreational no-stop diving.
+• The 120-minute surface interval credit was excessively conservative for recreational no-stop diving.

 • The Navy test subjects did not reflect recreational divers — who include women, older divers, and people of varying fitness levels.